subramanyamdvss/MSG-pytorch/README.md

 # MSG-pytorch
-  This repository contains pytorch implementation of all stochastic optmizations of PCA.
+  This repository contains pytorch implementation of all stochastic variants of PCA.
 Run demo.sh for a demo.
   The following table depicts results for a sample dataset.

 | Method | Train obj (higher is good) | Val obj |